Public App

 The Activity tool displays a breakdown of which users are most frequently using a given term on each platform.
 The Activity tool is a powerful way to see who is attempting to influence discourse or incite action around a certain topic.

 To use the Activity tool: enter a search term, select the time period and platforms of interest, and click See Activity at the bottom of the menu on the left.
-For platforms like 4chan where most users are anonymous, results are filtered out to show only users with handles.
+For platforms like 4chan where most users are anonymous, results are filtered to show only users with usernames.